oroinc/documentation/user/back-office/system/configuration/commerce/catalog/global-pricing.rst

    * **Default Currency** --- The currency that is used by default to show prices in the storefront.

+9. In the **Minimum Sellable Quantity**, you can enable the following options:

+   * **Allow fractional quantity price calculation on quantities smaller than the minimum quantity priced in a price list(s)** --- Applicable only to the product units that allow fractional quantity input (unit precision > 0).
+The implied minimum sellable quantity is 1 (one whole unit).
+The *Allow fractional quantity price calculation on quantity less than 1 whole unit* configuration option can be enabled to go lower than 1  unit.
+The *Minimum quantity to order* for specific products can be used to prevent purchases of fractional quantities smaller than the desired sellable quantity either way.
+   * **Allow fractional quantity price calculation on quantity less than 1 whole unit** --- Applicable only to the product units that allow fractional quantity input (unit precision > 0).
+The *Minimum quantity to order* for specific products can be set to 1 to prevent purchases of fractional quantities smaller than 1 whole unit.
+   * **Allow price calculation on quantities smaller than the minimal quantity priced in a price list(s)** --- Applicable to the product units that allow only whole numbers for quantity.
+The *Minimum quantity to order* for specific products can be used to prevent purchases of quantities smaller than the desired sellable quantity.

+   .. hint::  Minimum Sellable Quantity configuration options are available starting from OroCommerce version 5.1.9.

-9. Click **Reset** at the top right to roll back any changes to the pricing settings.
+10. Click **Reset** at the top right to roll back any changes to the pricing settings.

-10. Click **Save Settings** to save the changes.
+11. Click **Save Settings** to save the changes.

 **Related Articles**